dtarudji/SOA12cUpgrade/soacs200.md

 This lab is broken down into the following parts –

 - Building a SOA Composite.
-It covers modifying the DB Adapter to reflect your particular cloud environment.
+It covers modifying the DB Adapter to reflect your particular cloud environment on OCI.

 - Deploying the composite by generating SAR file in JDeveloper; and import into SOAcs via Oracle Enterprise Manager Fusion Middleware Control (EM FMWC).